-Elika Associates agents make this process much less stressful and complex by providing advice and assistance for our clients.
-We have represented hundreds of buyers in New York, and as we do not offer any seller’s services, we avoid conflicts of interest to offer the best possible services.
+Elika Associates agents make this process much less stressful and complicated by providing advice and assistance for our clients.
+We have represented hundreds of buyers in New York, and as we do not offer any seller’s services, we avoid conflicts of interest to provide the best possible services.

 Let an Elika expert search, filter and send you the best available New York City Condos, Co-ops or Townhouses for sale that match your specific housing needs: REQUEST A CUSTOM SEARCH or CALL: 212-590-0545

-When you purchase an apartment in a co-operative, you are actually purchasing shares in the corporation.
+When you purchase an apartment in a cooperative, you are purchasing shares in the corporation.
 You do not legally own the apartment, but you do own part of the corporation that owns the apartment.
 Each apartment’s value in shares is calculated according to rules set by the Board of Directors.
-Prime real estate is valued at a higher number of shares.
-The Board of Directors runs each co-operative building, paying for its mortgage, taxes and upkeep.
+The prime real estate is valued at a higher number of shares.
+The Board of Directors runs each cooperative building, paying for its mortgage, taxes, and upkeep.
 The money that you pay for your shares goes towards these costs.
-However, in order to join the co-operative, you will have to be approved by the Board.
+However, to join the co-operative, you will have to be approved by the Board.

 Condominiums are another popular option.
-A condominium is a more traditional type of property, as buyers actually purchase the real estate itself.
+A condominium is a more traditional type of property, as buyers purchase the real estate itself.
 As such, the buyer needs to pay real estate taxes on the property.
-There are fewer condominiums than co-operatives for sale in New York City.
+There are fewer condominiums than cooperatives for sale in New York City.

-Co-operative apartments are generally less expensive than condominiums.
+Cooperative apartments are less expensive than condominiums.
 Taxes are also included in the cost, so buyers often have simpler billing arrangements when buying this type of property.
 However, a co-op’s Board of Directors may require a large down payment.

-Co-ops are generally very well-maintained.
+Co-ops are very well-maintained.
 As the building’s owners are its tenants, there is a strong incentive to keep all apartments in good condition to increase the value of all of the building’s shares.
-It is still important to visit a co-operative in person with an experienced agent before purchasing in order to choose a high-quality apartment.
+It is still important to visit a cooperative in person with an experienced agent before purchasing to choose a high-quality apartment.

 There is no Board of Directors with a condominium, so the purchasing process is much simpler and quicker.
 Building rules are often much more relaxed, especially when it comes to residency.
 For instance, some buyers who are moving to the United States may have money in foreign accounts, and these buyers have an easier time purchasing condominiums than co-operatives.

-Condominiums require less money down.
+Condos require less of a down payment usually 10%.
 Mortgage lenders are willing to loan money with a smaller down payment for buyers due to the high demand for condos.
 In New York City, buyers can often finance condominiums with a down payment of only 20 percent.
 However, mortgage rates are sometimes higher when a down payment is relatively low.